How long is the ACT test?

 But the ten-minute break between Math and Reading and some time at the beginning to fill out paperwork increase the total time to about three and a half hours.

 The English section is 45 minutes.
 The Math section is 60 minutes.
 And the Reading and Science sections are each 35 minutes.

 Students who take the Writing section at the end will stay an additional 40 minutes, including a five-minute break given after the Science section.

 How Long is Each Section?

 Students have 45 minutes to complete 75 questions.
 This averages out to approximately 36 seconds per question.

 The Math section is the longest, with 60 minutes to complete 60 questions.
-But there is good news!
-Once you complete Math, you’re well over halfway through and have definitely earned your ten-minute break!
+Once you complete Math, you’re over halfway through and have definitely earned your ten-minute break.

-Practice is important so that you can get the feel for the types of passages and questions you’ll encounter.
+Practice is important so that you can work more quickly as you gain a better feel for the types of passages and questions you’ll encounter.

 What Time Does the ACT Start?